Incremental, cacheable builds for large Javascript monorepos. Uses Bazel

 jazelle purge

-and runjazelle install
+and run jazelle install

-from your project folder again - Delete the
+from your project folder again/third_party/jazelle/temp

-folder and runjazelle install
+folder and run jazelle install

 [your-project]/BUILD.bazel

-and runjazelle install
+and run jazelle install

 manifest.json

-is valid JSON
+is valid JSONShorthands

 jazelle --help